How to use the latest Git on CentOS 7

 make prefix=[/path/to/install] install [install-doc install-html] #install-doc etc. as you like

-The prefix is the installation path,
+The prefix should specify the installation path.

-such as /usr or /usr/local.
+It's that thing like /usr or /usr/local.

 Now we have the latest git environment